MicrosoftDocs/powerbi-docs/articles/powerbi-admin-manage-your-data-storage-in-power-bi.md

 -   Image data uploaded via the Power BI REST API.

 <a name="manage"/>
-## Manage your own account storage
+## Manage your own account

-See how much data you’re storing in your Power BI account, and manage your account.
+See how much data capacity you’re using in your Power BI account, and manage your account.

 1. To manage your own storage, go to **My Workspace** at the top of the left navigation pane.